jhund/dotfiles/README.md

 We run it with `rubocop --safe-auto-correct`.

+To use rubocop with one of your projects follow these steps:

+* Add rubocop to `development` group in your gemfile: `gem "rubocop"`
+* `bundle install`
-To include this remote config file in a project, create a project `.rubocop.yml` file with the following contents:
+* Add this remote config file to the project.
+Create a file `.rubocop.yml` at the root with the following contents:

 ```yml
 inherit_from: